JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 This workflow:

-1) detects presynaptic sites using a 3D U-Net convolutional neural network
+1) detects synaptic sites using a 3D U-Net convolutional neural network
 2) runs post-processing steps on this result (image closing, watershed segmentation and a size filter)

 ### Required Parameters